Chris Hughes: Political involvement

 After leaving Facebook, Hughes volunteered for Barack Obama's 2008 presidential campaign.

 Hughes and Sean Eldridge bought a $2 million residence in New York's 19th congressional district with the reported purpose of permitting Eldridge to run for the congressional seat there.
 In 2014, Eldridge lost his congressional bid by 29 points.

 Hughes endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.

 Personal life

-Hughes is openly gay and is married to Sean Eldridge.
-Hughes and Eldridge announced their engagement in January 2011 at a reception in support of Freedom to Marry.
+Hughes is gay and is married to Sean Eldridge.
+Hughes and Eldridge announced their engagement in January 2011 at a reception supporting Freedom to Marry.
 They married on June 30, 2012.

 In popular culture

 Hughes was portrayed by actor Patrick Mapel in the 2010 film The Social Network.